KeitaNakamura/Tesserae.jl/docs/src/tutorials/getting_started.md

     ```@repl stepbystep
     mpvalues = generate_mpvalues(BSpline(Linear()), mesh, length(particles))
     ```
-    This SOA layout for `MPValue`s is generally preferred for performance, although it cannot be resized.
+    This SoA layout for `MPValue`s is generally preferred for performance, although it cannot be resized.

 ## Transfer between grid and particles